 We next develop a novel measure of the earnings-announcement-precision uncertainty and validate it by showing how the commonly-known S-shape of an earnings response coefficient changes with the different levels of our measure.
-As theory suggests, the S-shape is more pronounced for the high levels of earnings-announcement-precision uncertainty.
+As theory suggests, the S-shape is more pronounced for the high levels of the earnings-announcement-precision uncertainty.

 As a final step, we non-parametrically and parametrically assess the functional form of trading volume for different levels of the earnings-announcement-precision uncertainty.
-The evidence further supports the model that we develop: as we move from low to high earnings-announcement-precision uncertainty, the M-shape, or declining trading volume for the extreme surprises, gets more pronounced.
+The evidence further supports the model that we develop: as we move from low to high earnings-announcementprecision uncertainty, the M-shape, or declining trading volume for the extreme surprises, gets more pronounced.

-Overall, we believe our paper strongly suggests that US investors are uncertain about the accounting quality underlying firms' earnings reports.
-Our paper provides a small yet significant piece of evidence that investors' beliefs diverge due to this uncertainty about the quality of financial information.
+Overall, we believe our paper is a small yet important piece of evidence for investors' beliefs divergence due to uncertainty about the quality of financial information.